Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 For the \ac{PV} generation profile, Germany’s average global horizontal irradiation of 1,086 kWh/m² \cite{GlobalstrahlungDeutschland} motivated the selection of Frankfurt am Main as the reference location.
 Frankfurt exhibits approximately 1,100 kWh/m², closely matching the national average \cite{GlobalstrahlungFrankfurt}.
 A typical \ac{PV} system size of 11.5 kWp was assumed \cite{DurchschnittlichePV}.
-Based on data from \cite{AusrichtungPV}, the following distribution of \ac{PV} array orientations was adopted: south (60\%), west (21\%), and east (19\%), resulting in a cumulative coverage of 100\% of the simulated capacity.
-To maintain this distribution while accounting for all potential roof areas, north-facing orientations were split evenly between west and east.
-To account for regional differences in building stock, the heating demand of urban heat pumps was assumed to be four times higher than that of rural heat pumps.
-This scaling reflects the typical difference in heating loads between multi-family buildings, which dominate urban areas, and single-family houses, which are predominant in rural contexts \cite{iwu2015}.
+Based on data from \cite{AusrichtungPV}, the following distribution of \ac{PV} array orientations was adopted: south (62.3\%), west (21.0\%), and east (16.7\%), obtained by excluding north-facing systems and scaling the remaining south, west, and east shares to 100\% of the simulated capacity.
+To account for regional differences in building stock, the electric load of urban heat pumps was assumed to be four times that of rural heat pumps.
+This factor of four accounts for the difference in heating loads between urban multi-family buildings and rural single-family houses \cite{iwu2015}.